 Given this risk, we thought we'd take a look at whether Revival Gold (CVE:RVG) shareholders should be worried about its cash burn.
-For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
-First, we'll determine its cash runway by comparing its cash burn with its cash reserves.
+For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
+Let's start with an examination of the business' cash, relative to its cash burn.

 How Is Revival Gold's Cash Burn Changing Over Time?

 Because Revival Gold isn't currently generating revenue, we consider it an early-stage business.
 So while we can't look to sales to understand growth, we can look at how the cash burn is changing to understand how expenditure is trending over time.
-Over the last year its cash burn actually increased by 43%, which suggests that management are increasing investment in future growth, but not too quickly.
+Over the last year its cash burn actually increased by 4.1%, which suggests that management are increasing investment in future growth, but not too quickly.
 That's not necessarily a bad thing, but investors should be mindful of the fact that will shorten the cash runway.
-While the past is always worth studying, it is the future that matters most of all.
-So you might want to take a peek at how much the company is expected to grow in the next few years.
+Clearly, however, the crucial factor is whether the company will grow its business going forward.
+For that reason, it makes a lot of sense to take a look at our analyst forecasts for the company.

 How Hard Would It Be For Revival Gold To Raise More Cash For Growth?